Print

 How is the Sabbath reckoned in the Arctic regions?

 The New Testament defines 'evening' as sunset, which marks the end of the Sabbath (see Mark 1:32; Luke 4:40).
-However, in some parts of the earth (the Arctic regions) it is difficult (or impossible) to determine the Sabbath hours by the biblical sunset reckoning.
+However, in some parts of the earth (the Arctic regions) it is difficult (or impossible) to determine the Sabbath hours.
 That is due to the fact, that in these areas of the earth the sun either rises too early or to too late, and not at all during parts of the year.

 Many Sabbath keepers living in the Arctic regions have adopted a policy of observing the Sabbath, when there are no sunsets, on the basis of the times recorded for the last visible sunset.
 In other words, they perpetuate the timing of the occurrence of last visible sunset until the next visible occurrence of sunset.